-- Employ communication theories, perspectives, principles, and concepts to professional and personal relationships. - Engage in communication inquiry through communication scholarship. - · Utilize communication to embrace cultural diversity. - Demonstrate self-efficacy through written communication, oral communication, and critical thinking skills.
+- Employ theories, perspectives, principles, and concepts to professional and personal relationships. - Engage in communication inquiry through communication scholarship. - Apply ethical communication principles to embrace diversity, influence public discourse, and engage in organizational leadership. - Demonstrate self-efficacy through written communication, oral communication, and critical thinking skills.

-Preparation: Communication studies is a program for those who enjoy understanding the process by which people communicate.
-Students explore a wide range of communication topics and theories considered essential for competing successfully in today's world including small group communication, interpersonal communication, and intercultural communication.
+Preparation: The communication major emphasizes a wide range of communication topics and theories considered essential for competing successfully in today's world.
+Classes in the program emphasize communication in a variety of contexts ranging from interpersonal to public communication.
 Students will develop skills in verbal, nonverbal, and written communication making them successful candidates in private, government, and non-profit sectors of the workplace and in their communities.